-Working Together to Serve the Community ⊠All Subsidiaries □All Hospitals □BM □All Acute Care Hospitals □Mir
+☑ All Subsidiaries □All Hospitals□ All Acute Care Hospitals

 MAIN LINE HOSPITALS INSTITUTIONAL REVIEW BOARD POLICY AND PROCEDURE MANUAL

 Policy No. XXIV

 Subject: DECISIONALLY IMPAIRED TO CONSENT AND SURROGATE CONSENT

 The purpose of this Policy is to provide Guidelines and procedures for the Main Line Hospitals Institutional Review Board (IRB) and investigators in proposing, conducting and reviewing research in subjects with impairments in cognition, decision making, and/or ability to communicate.